 How To Find a Welcome Offer for as High as 175,000 Points

-By checking directly with American Express first, you can earn as high as 175,000 bonus points.
-However, the exact number of points you qualify for is revealed after you submit your application and upon approval.
-Welcome offers vary and you may not be eligible for an offer.
+The exact number of points you qualify for is revealed after you submit your application and upon approval.
+Welcome offers vary, and you may not be eligible for an offer.

-Typically, applying for any new credit card triggers a hard inquiry that affects your credit score.
-However, approved applicants should now be able to see their welcome offer without any credit score impact.
-Here’s an example of a targeted 175,000-point welcome bonus offer we’ve found in our research when applying directly through American Express:
+Typically, applying for a new credit card triggers a hard inquiry, which can affect your credit score.
+However, approved applicants should be able to see their welcome offer without any credit score impact.
+The hard inquiry on your credit report occurs only after you accept the offer and decide to open an account.

 Offer captured on June 17, 2025, and may not be available to all applicants.
 Image Credit: American Express